Skip to main content

 Conservation And Sustainability

 The Tortuga Arrau refuge represents one of Latin America's most successful river turtle conservation stories.
-Annual monitoring shows nesting female counts have increased from critically low levels to tens of thousands of females per season.
-The community guardian (guardaplayas) program has been central to this recovery by employing former egg hunters as paid nest protectors, providing economic incentives aligned with conservation.
+Annual monitoring shows nesting female counts have recovered substantially since protection began in 1989.
+[1] The community guardian (guardaplayas) program has been central to this recovery by employing former egg hunters as paid nest protectors, providing economic incentives aligned with conservation.
 Ongoing threats include accidental bycatch in fishing nets, poaching in unprotected areas outside the refuge, boat strikes, and contamination from Orinoco River navigation and mining activities.
 Climate change poses a risk through altered flood timing, which could inundate nests.
 The Venezuelan government has expanded nest protection programs and engages in transboundary coordination with Colombia for populations in the Orinoco headwaters.

 Visitor Ratings